A modified bootstrap percolation on a random graph coupled with a lattice: introduction

-There are two types of neurons in the brain, namely excitatory and inhibitory ones.
-The type of a neuron describes the function of the neuron in the brain, e.g., excitatory (inhibitory) neurons excite (inhibit) the neurons to which they are connected.
-It is known that there are much more excitatory neurons than inhibitory neurons in the cortex; the ratio of inhibitory to excitatory neurons is typically \(1/4\) \cite{freeman91}.
-Based on neuroscience studies it is expected that pure excitatory populations can maintain non-zero background activation level, while interacting excitatory and inhibitory populations are able to produce limit cycle oscillations \cite{freeman15, kozma15}.
-This paper focuses on conditions required to sustain non-zero activity level in pure excitatory network.

 The present work is organized as follows: first we describe some properties of the introduced random graph $G_{\mathbb{Z}^2_N,p_d}$.
-We derive bounds on the diameter of this graph and describe its degree distribution.
-The second part of this paper is devoted to the study of activation processes.
-To simplify the mathematical treatment we analyze the activation as a stochastic process in mean-field approximation \cite{bbk}, for which we derive conditions for phase transitions in the presence of single type of (excitatory) nodes.
-Activity propagation in graphs with two types of nodes (excitatory and inhibitory) is the objective of future studies \cite{krs}.
+We derive bounds on the diameter of this graph and describe its degree distribution using Poisson approximation.
+The second part of this paper is devoted to the study of an activation process using a modified non-monotonous bootstrap percolation model.
+First, we consider the critical probability of the activation process and state a few conjectures, and then to simplify the mathematical treatment, we analyze the activation as a stochastic process in mean-field approximation \cite{bbk}.
+We derive conditions for phase transitions as a function of the model parameters, including the proportion of long edges \(\lambda\) and the $k$-neighbor update rule parameter \(k\).

 We will use the following standard notation; for non-negative sequences $a_m$ and $b_m$, $a_m= O(b_m)$ if $a_m\le cb_m$ holds for some constant $c>0$ and every $m$; $a_m= \Theta (b_m)$ if both $a_m= O(b_m)$ and $b_m= O(a_m)$ hold; $a_m\sim b_m$ if $\lim_{m\to \infty}{a_m}/{b_m}=1$; $a_m= o(b_m)$ if $\lim_{m\to \infty}{a_m}/{b_m}=0$.
 A sequence of events $A_n$ occurs with high probability, {\em whp}, if the probability $\mathbb{P}(A_n)=1-o(1)$.